 - How do you print all nodes of a given binary tree using inorder traversal without recursion? (solution)

 - How do you implement a postorder traversal algorithm? (solution)

 - How do you traverse a binary tree in postorder traversal without recursion?(solution)

 - How are all leaves of a binary search tree printed?(solution)

 - How do you count a number of leaf nodes in a given binary tree?(solution)

 - How do you perform a binary search in a given array?(solution)

 If you feel that your understanding of binary tree coding is inadequate and you can't solve these questions on your own, I suggest you go back and pick a good data structure and algorithm course like From 0 to 1: Data Structures & Algorithms in Java.

-Apart from data structure-based questions, most of the programming job interviews also ask algorithm, design, bit manipulation, and general logic-based questions, which I'll describe in this section.
+Apart from data structure-based questions, most of the programming job interviews also ask algorithms, software design, bit manipulation, and general logic-based questions, which I'll describe in this section.